 I joined the BPMS in 2017, when nine projects were chosen to launch the research programme.
 Since then, I have been coordinating the management of the different projects.
 Specifically, my role is to provide the large science team with logistical support, coordination and effective communication.
 A crucial part of my role is to link our large body of marine scientists with the MPA management team.
 This ensures that conservation activity is supported by objective scientific information.

 I highly value the time I spend working with our teams in the field.
-My first trip in the British Indian Ocean Territory (BIOT) was in 2006.
+My first trip in the Chagos Archipelago was in 2006.
 I was active in the campaign to get the Marine Protected Area declared back in 2010.
-Given the intense threats marine biodiversity is under elsewhere in the world I have always vigorously promoted BIOT as the invaluable refuge for biodiversity it is.
+Given the intense threats marine biodiversity is under elsewhere in the world I have always vigorously promoted the Chagos Archipelago as the invaluable refuge for biodiversity it is.

 We recently added a project to our growing portfolio.
-It studies and mitigates the effects of plastics on sea turtles within BIOT.
+It studies and mitigates the effects of plastics on sea turtles within the Chagos Archipelago.

 It’s an immense honor to work with such a talented group of people studying a place that I think is one of the world’s great natural wonders.

-Improving MPA ManagementReducing the Impacts of Plastic on the BIOT Natural Environment
+Improving MPA ManagementReducing the Impacts of Plastic around the Indian Ocean Natural Environment